rishabhagg248/travel_buddy/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add your improvements
+4. Test with all three implementations
-4. Submit a pull request
+5. Submit a pull request

 ## 📄 License